Royal Rumble (2006): Preliminary matches

 The main event was between Kurt Angle and Mark Henry for the World Heavyweight Championship.
 Angle defended the title in this match against Henry.
 The match marked the first time that two former Olympians battled for a world title in history.
 Angle began the match in trying to put Henry down but instead, Henry dumped him to the floor, where Angle was beaten by former manager Daivari.
 Henry controlled Angle using his power but Angle managed to apply the ankle lock.
 After Henry kicked out after an Angle Slam, Angle locked in an ankle lock once more.
 Daivari distracted the referee and when Henry broke the hold again, he sent Angle crashing into the referee.
 At that point, Kurt got a chair.
 Daivari tried to stop him but Angle hit Daivari with the chair.
 When Angle tried to use the chair, Henry blocked the attempt and tossed Angle to the mat.
 As Henry advanced though, Angle low blowed Henry, which was followed by two chair shots.
-Angle went for the pin but Henry kicked out.
+Angle went for the pin, but Henry kicked out.
 Angle untied one of the turnbuckle pads on the middle rope.
 Angle ended up in that corner, but as Henry charged, Angle sidestepped and tripped him into the exposed steel.
 Angle rolled up Henry to retain the World Heavyweight Championship but as Angle celebrated, there was all darkness and The Undertaker's music played.
-Undertaker made his return to WWE television, in his first appearance since Armageddon, entering on a horse-drawn chariot.
+The Undertaker made his return to WWE television, in his first appearance since Armageddon, entering on a horse-drawn chariot.
 He intimidated Angle and then the ropes went down and the ring collapsed.